 These rules are hopefully simple and intuitive.
 There are currently no exceptions.
 In particular, there is no special infix operator syntax for arithmetic expressions, and therefore no operator precedence rules are necessary.
-You have to write nested arithmetic expressions always in the above prefix syntax, like ${7}{(+{2})}$ (similar to non-inverse polish notation).
+You have to write nested arithmetic expressions always in the above prefix syntax, like $%{7}{%+{2}}$ (similar to non-inverse polish notation).

-When deeply nesting macros and their braces, you may easily find yourself in a feeling like in the good old days of Lisp.
+like in the good old days of Lisp.
 Use the above backslash-newline syntax to indent your macros in a readable and structured way.
 Fortunately, modern text editors like (x)emacs or vim have modes for dealing with the correctness of nested braces.